-^{} See also specific listings of refrigerant for certain subsectors
+\\ See also specific listings of refrigerant for certain subsectors

-There are basically three steps in accepting and introducing a new refrigerant in the market.
+There are basically three steps in accepting and introducing a new refrigerant into the market.
 The first step is for the EPA to list the new refrigerant as an acceptable substitute through its SNAP rules; the second step is to establish safety standards for design and usage; and the final step is to establish building codes to accept the usage of the new refrigerant which can harmonize with safety standards.
 However, the three parameters are not directly aligned, and the periodic updates are not synchronized, which makes the refrigerant transition a rather lengthy process.

-Given the factual phase down it is critical how the building codes will become harmonized with the ASHRAE 15 safety standard.
-It is of high importance that AC applications will be allowed for A2L refrigerants.
+Given the factual phase-down, it's critical that building codes are harmonized with the ASHRAE 15 safety standard.
+It's also important that AC applications be allowed for A2L refrigerants.
 California has been a frontrunner in the transition towards lower GWP refrigerants.
 Other states have followed and today the situation across states is nearly resolved.
-To take a look at the California application schedule will however give a good indication of the longer-term picture of the US especially considering the overall phase down constraint.
+However, looking at the California application schedule will give a good indication of the longer-term picture of the US especially considering the overall phasedown constraint.